 We recommend all team members first consult their primary care physician before receiving any vaccinations.
-Your physician or travel clinician will be able to give you all information for what is required and recommended for travel to Rwanda.
+Your travel clinician will be able to give you information for what is required and recommended for travel to Rwanda.

 There are no required vaccinations to enter the nation of Rwanda.
-Previously Rwanda required everyone entering the country to have the Yellow Fever immunization.
+As of July 2016, Rwanda no longer requires proof of Yellow Fever immunization for U.S. citizens.
 You may read the current vaccination policy HERE.

-The Centers for Disease Control recommends the following shots/immunizations:
+The Centers for Disease Control recommends the following immunizations:

 - Up to date on routine vaccinations such as measles, tetanus, polio, etc.

 - Yellow Fever

 - Typhoid

 - Hepatitis A & Hepatitis B

-- Malaria medicine
+- Antimalarial medicine

-Everyone going on a trip should take an anti-malarial medication.
-Africa New Life recommends one of the two listed below.
-For further details on these medications and their side effects, please connect with a travel clinician or your physician.
+Most travelers take an antimalarial medication.
+If you plan to take this medication, Africa New Life recommend one of the two listed below.
+For further details on these medications and their side effects, please connect with a travel clinician.